Hoffman, Stone score twice each; Senators beat Blues 6-4 (Jan 17, 2017) | FOX Sports

 Hoffman, Stone score twice each; Senators beat Blues 6-4 (Jan 17, 2017)

-ST. LOUIS (AP) Mike Hoffman and Mark Stone each scored twice to lead the Ottawa Senators over the St. Louis Blues 6-4 on Tuesday night.
+Mike Hoffman and Stone each scored twice to lead the Ottawa Senators over the St. Louis Blues 6-4 on Tuesday night.

 Jean-Gabriel Pageau and Bobby Ryan also scored for the Senators, who won their fourth straight at Scottrade Center for the first time in team history.
 Mike Condon made 19 saves.